pubvis-GOSH/project_management/meeting_notes/meetings.md

 # Similar project at Sussex
 - The researcher from Sussex is keen to talk to us.
+- AL will get in touch with the researchers.

 # Project codes for paying for AWS
 - JH needs the project cost codes so he can set up the payments for AWS.
+- AL needs a bit longer.

 # Tablet
 - JH tested the basic functionality of the app on the tablet and it all works.